trpham/CodingPractice/Depth First Search/Combination Sum II.md

 # Combination Sum II

-Given a collection of candidate numbers (C) and a target number (T), find all unique combinations in C where the candidate numbers sums to T.
+Given a collection of numbers A and a target B, find all unique combinations in A which sums up to T.

 Each number in C may only be used **once** in the combination.